District 181 Foundation

 Become a Published Author /Celebrate at Young Writers Night

-Open to All 3rd – 8th Grade District 181 Students
+Open to All 3rd – 8th Grade District 181 Student Writers and All K-8th Grade Student Artists

 All Types of Writing Accepted– Creative Writing, Poetry, Informational Writing, Persuasive Essays, Graphic Stories/Comics.and best persuasive essay for each grade level.